Fun Spot America Theme Parks: History

 In 1988 a second Fun N Wheels location was opened in Kissimmee next to the regional mall.
 Both locations were sold in 1988 to Pleasurama USA, who also owned Hard Rock Café at the time, with the expectation of expanding the concept to malls region wide.
 This however did not occur.

 In 2004, Fun Spot purchased the site of the world's tallest Skycoaster located in Kissimmee, adjacent to the Old Town entertainment and shopping complex.
 The site was purchased from Bill Kitchen, the inventor of the Skycoaster and owner of Skyventure.
 The site also included a recently opened G-Force dragster ride.
 Fun Spot developed the 9 acres around the skycoaster into another amusement park call Fun Spot USA in 2007 (now Fun Spot America - Kissimmee).
 They added 2 multi-level go-kart tracks, family/thrill rides and an arcade.
 Summer of 2011 saw the arrival of Fun Spot's first major roller coaster, the Power Trip Coaster at the Kissimmee park (now Rockstar Coaster).
 The Wild Mouse roller coaster, manufactured by Zamperla, was relocated from Cypress Gardens, where it was known as Galaxy Spin, when Cypress Gardens closed and became Legoland Florida.

 Attractions

 Fun Spot America – Atlanta

 Fun Spot America – Atlanta is located on Highway 85 in Fayetteville, Georgia.

 History

 In 2017, Fun Spot America purchased an existing Fun Junction USA park outside of Atlanta in Fayetteville, Georgia.

 In early 2021, FunSpot teased photos for an upcoming roller coaster coming to the chain's FunSpot Atlanta location.
-The project was formally unveiled on November 16, 2021, at the annual IAAPA Orlando Expo.
-Named ArieForce One, FunSpot partnered with Idaho based manufacturer Rocky Mountain Construction to construct a ground-up I-Box layout for the park.
-ArieForce One is set to open in 2023.
+The project, named ArieForce One, was formally unveiled on November 16, 2021, at the annual IAAPA Orlando Expo.
+FunSpot partnered with Idaho based manufacturer Rocky Mountain Construction to construct a ground-up I-Box layout for the park.
+ArieForce One opened in 2023.